-- 2 Examine or modify the state of any component in the component tree. - Add or remove components from the component tree. - Queue one or more events, from the same component or a different one, for processing during the current lifecycle
+- 2 Examine or modify the state of any component in the component tree. - ?
+Add or remove components from the component tree. - Queue one or more events, from the same component or a different one, for processing during the current lifecycle phase.

 The render-independent property required is a shorthand for the function of a "required" validator.
-If the value of this property is true and the component has no value, the component is marked invalid and a message is added to the FacesContext instance.
+If the value of this property is true, there is an entry in the request payload corresponding to this component, and the component has no value, the component is marked invalid and a message is added to the FacesContext instance.
 See Section 2.5.2.4 "Localized Application Messages" for details on the message.